 Where should you collect your car rental in Italy?
 Airports are the best places to start from as they are located in less congested areas, away from city center traffic.
 Central pickups are best avoided.
 As well as being extremely busy, you may also run into historic zones (ZTLs) where big fines can apply to anyone entering.

 The choice of cars may also be limited when collecting your Italy rental car from a city center.
 Pick up from the airport, and you’ll have a bigger choice of cars as well as a better driving experience.

 4. Choose your rental car wisely

-The type of cars commonly driven in Italy differ from those used frequently in other parts of the world.
+The type of cars commonly driven in Italy differs from those used frequently in other parts of the world.
 The average vehicle tends to be much smaller than what you may be used to, due to the country’s narrow, twisting roads and less spacious parking lots.

 This means the trunk size is also likely to be limited, so think about how much luggage you’re taking.
-A medium sized car should provide enough space, but a larger vehicle – such as a Mercedes or VW van – can mean you have more room.
+A medium-sized car should provide enough space, but a larger vehicle – such as a Mercedes or VW van – can mean you have more room.
 Bear parking in mind though – spots in some places can be very tight.

 Like many European cars, most Italian cars have a stick shift gear system.
 If you do want to rent a car in Italy with automatic transmission, then it’s advisable to book well in advance.
 You may not even be able to secure this type of car at all outside of major tourist areas.

 5. Get your paperwork in order